tu2-atmanand/task-board-docs/docs/8_Settings/1_General.md

 |---|---|
 | Toggle | ON |

 When enabled, the Safe Guard feature provides additional protections to prevent accidental data loss.
-See [Safe Guard](../6_Features/14_Safe_Guard.md) for more details.
+See [Safe Guard feature](../6_Features/14_Safe_Guard.md) for more details.

 ## Experimental Features